-21. In the case of insurance policies where the insured is insured against third party liabilities, when the insurer/takaful operator makes a cash payment in settlement of a claim by the third party, his entitlement to a deemed input tax would still depend on the GST registration status of the insured (subject to condition in paragraph 20(b)) and not the recipient (third party) of the cash payment.
+22. In the case of insurance policies where the policyholder is insured against third party liabilities, when the insurer or takaful operator makes a cash payment in settlement of a claim by the third party, his entitlement to a deemed input tax would

-Supply to a CTP insurer/takaful operator.
+Supply to a CTP insurer or takaful operator.

 At a junction, Steven hit Ramli's car.
-Ramli sustains a minor leg injury and makes a claim against Steven's CTP insurer/takaful operator as Steven is at fault.
+Ramli sustains a minor leg injury and makes a claim against Steven's CTP insurer or takaful operator as Steven is at fault.
 Steven is not a registered person.
-The CTP insurer/takaful operator refers Ramli to a medical practitioner for a medical assessment.
-The CTP insurer/takaful operator and the medical practitioner have a binding obligation for the examination and medical assessment of Ramli.
-In this case, the medical practitioner is making a supply of medical services to the CTP insurer/takaful operator which is an exempt supply
+The CTP insurer or takaful operator refers Ramli to a medical practitioner for a medical assessment.
+The CTP insurer or takaful operator and the medical practitioner have a binding obligation for the examination and medical assessment of Ramli.
+In this case, the medical practitioner is making a supply of medical services to the CTP insurer or takaful operator which is an exempt supply

-If the CTP insurer/takaful operator makes a cash settlement to Ramli, the CTP insurer/takaful operator is entitled to a deemed input tax if he meets the following conditions:
+If the CTP insurer or takaful operator makes a cash settlement to Ramli, the CTP insurer or takaful operator is entitled to a deemed input tax if he meets the following conditions:

-- (a) Cash payment was made pursuant to an insurance policy - (b) Steven (insured) is not a registered person at the effective date of the policy - (c) Premium for CTP policy is standard rated - (d) Supporting documents are maintained
+- (a) Cash payment was made pursuant to an insurance policy - (b) Steven (policyholder) is not a registered person at the effective date of the policy - (c) Premium for CTP policy is standard rated - (d) Supporting documents are maintained

-If Ramli is also an insured person, his registration status will not affect the eligibility of Steven's insurer to claim the deemed input tax credit.
+If Ramli is also an policyholder person, his registration status will not affect the eligibility of Steven's insurer to claim the deemed input tax credit.

-The illustration below shows the transactions in a motor 3rd party property damaged (TPPD) claim where Knock-For-Knock is applicable and recoverable
+23. The illustration below shows the transactions in a motor 3rd party property damaged (TPPD) claim where Knock-For-Knock is applicable and recoverable